 Most DUI arrests occur after a police traffic stop.
 Before pulling someone over for a possible DUI, officers will look for some sort of moving violation.
 Even minor violations, particularly at night when DUI enforcement is most active, will result in law enforcement initiating a traffic stop.

 If you have been arrested following a Charleston DUI stop, you may be unsure of your rights and legal protections.
-An experienced DUI lawyer could investigate your case and identify potential viable defenses.
+An experienced DUI lawyer could investigate your case and identify potentially viable defenses.

 What Does a Typical DUI Stop Look Like?